cd80-ctf/PMA_Labs/Chapter 1/Lab 1-2.md

 # Lab 1-1

-We are given a potentially malicious .exe and .dll file and tasked to fingerprint them.
+We are given a potentially malicious .exe file and tasked to fingerprint it.
 Since this is the first chapter, we'll just be doing basic static analysis.

 **1. Upload the Lab01-02.exe file to http://www.VirusTotal.com/.
 Does it match any existing antivirus definitions?**